 Overall, the focus of our HR development and management was the improvement of employees’ competence, implementation of HR digitization, and increased engagement with employees.
 We also encouraged the use of online HR management systems, such as AskPAC, systems for recruitment, and systems for employee learning.

 We are pleased that HR system digitalization was pioneered quite early on, which put us in a good position in 2020 where we were ready to implement and scale-up system implementation.

 INFORMATION TECHNOLOGY DEVELOPMENT

-On behalf of the Board of Directors, I would like to express my highest appreciation to all customers, business partners, and the government as well as our stakeholders for their loyalty and support.
+On behalf of the Board of Directors, I would like to express my deepest gratitude to AirAsia Indonesia’s loyal passengers, business partners, government and all stakeholders for their loyalty and support.

 On Behalf of the Board of Commissioners